alphagov/government-service-design-manual/data-style-guide/index.md

 status: draft
 ---

-As we surface more of the data that we monitor at the Government Digital Service (GDS), we need to make sure that the visualisations we produce are easy to understand and visually compelling.
+As we surface more data about government services, we need to make sure that the visualisations of it are easy to understand, visually compelling and drive action.
 To do that, we need to have a consistent visual grammar, for use both within GDS and across government.

 ## Introduction

-This guide consists of four principles for good data presentation, with easy to follow checklists to help you achieve this and examples of how the principle has been employed at GDS.
+This guide sets out four principles of good data presentation, with easy to follow checklists to help you achieve this.
+For context, we've added examples of how the principles have been employed at GDS.
+The principles and examples found in this guide are likely to evolve over time, as we find new challenges and applications for them.

-### Style over time

-The principles and examples found in the style guide are likely to evolve over time, as we find new challenges and applications for them.
-The most latest version can be found at [url].

 ### Best Practice
 There are many examples of best practice style guides already in place.
-One of these, The Economist has a clearly defined house style allowing readers to readily identify and understand their visualisations.
-They publish a new visualisation each day in their Graphic Detail [here](http://www.economist.com/blogs/graphicdetail).
+For example, [The Economist](http://www.economist.com/) has a clearly defined house style that allows its readers to readily identify and understand their visualisations.
+They publish a new visualisation every day in their [Graphic Detail](http://www.economist.com/blogs/graphicdetail).
 This guide attempts to build on the best practice from a range of organisations.

 ### GDS Example

-|The GDS Data Insight Platform includes innovative visualisations (using HTML5 D3 Javascript) which monitor GOV.UK.
-This example has a trend line and colours which vary by performance.
-GOV.UK visualisations stand out from the crowd - for more on the Data Insight Platform see this excellent [blog](http://digital.cabinetoffice.gov.uk/2012/10/03/building-a-performance-platform-for-gov-uk/) .
+The [GDS Performance Platform](www.gov.uk/performance) includes innovative visualisations (using HTML5 D3 Javascript) which monitor [GOV.UK](www.gov.uk).
+The example below has a trend line and colours which vary by performance.
+[GOV.UK](www.gov.uk) visualisations are designed to stand out from the crowd.
 ![Graph Image](http://alphagov.files.wordpress.com/2012/10/rounded_corner_style.jpeg?w=300)

 ###Contents